victor-s0uz4/victor-s0uz4/README.md

 # 🏴‍☠️ Welcome to my profile!

 ### 👋 Hey there!
 I am Victor Souza and I amd a brazilian programmer that hasalways been into technology.
 I'm 15 years old now, but I've been interested in this since I was 11.
-- Here you will find some om my projects because I don't leave everything public.
+- Here you will find some of my projects because I don't leave everything public.

 ---